50 artifacts in this set

 Joint Resolution of the United States Congress, Proposing the 13th Amendment to Abolish Slavery, 1865

-The 13th Amendment to the Constitution, not the Emancipation Proclamation, formally abolished slavery in the United States.
-With the adoption of this amendment the United States found a final solution to the issue of slavery.
-The word "Duplicate" at the top indicates the bill was passed by Congress but had not yet been ratified by the states.
+The 13th Amendment to the Constitution, not the Emancipation Proclamation, formally abolished slavery in the United States, settling the issue which had long plagued the nation.
+Congress adopted the Amendment in January 1865 and sent it to states, which ratified it in December.
+The word "Duplicate" at the top of this document indicates the bill had been passed by Congress but had not yet been ratified.

 Rocking Chair Used by Abraham Lincoln at Ford's Theater the Night of His Assassination, April 14, 1865